Susan Campbell Bartoletti. They Called Themselves the K.K.K.: The Birth of an American Terrorist

 Tanya Lloyd Kyi.
 50 Poisonous Questions: A Book With Bite.
 (Annick Press, 2011)

-other half is about the poisons we humans put into the world and use on each other.
+half is about the poisons we humans put into the world and use on each other.
 Infuriating.
-All of
+All of it is

 Eric LeGrand.
 Believe: My Faith and the Tackle That Changed My Life.
 (William Morrow, 2012)

-an honest, personal account of growing up into an elite athlete, and a moment that ended his career,
+honest, personal account of growing up into an elite athlete, and a moment that ended his career, could

 Stan Mack.
 Taxes, the Tea Party, and Those Revolting Rebels: A History in Comics of the American